There are no fees to participate. Every current student Badger may join Wisconsin Speech and Debate.

 We are UW–Madison’s home to all formats of intercollegiate Speech and Debate.

 There are eleven National Forensics Association individual speech events.
-We support preparation for any individual event and are particularly strong in persuasive, informative, extemporaneous, impromptu, and after-dinner speaking.
-Attend a meeting to learn more.
+We support preparation for any individual event and are particularly strong in impromptu, extemporaneous, informative, and persuasive speaking.

-We also compete in British Parliamentary (BP) debate, the format of the World Universities Debating Championship.
-In BP, four teams of two are given fifteen minutes to prepare to speak on a motion (the motion is the topic for debate, other formats call it a resolution).
+We also compete in the format of the World Universities Debating Championship—British Parliamentary (BP).
+In BP, four teams of two have fifteen minutes to prepare to speak on a motion (the motion is the topic for debate, other formats call it a resolution).
 Two teams speak in favor of the motion and two teams speak against the motion.
+All four teams are in competition with each other.
 Speeches are seven minutes long.
 This format is rarely used in high school.
-It is accessible to both new debaters and students pursuing any major yet offers strategic depth and persuasive challenges to former high-school debaters.
+It is accessible to both new debaters and students pursuing any major yet offers strategic depth and persuasive challenges to experienced debaters.
 No experience is necessary.
 We provide training.
 If giving a seven-minute speech after just fifteen minutes of prep is intimidating, don’t worry, we’ll work with you to it.

 We also do Civic Debate.
 Civic Debate has many formats but is unified by its desire to engage with stakeholders of contemporary issues, encourage scholarship, and promote service.

 Even though we focus on BP and Civic Debate, we are interested in debate of all formats and wish to be the home of all Badger debaters.